 About Red Wolves

 Red wolves are one of the most endangered canids in the world.
 In the 1970’s only 14 individuals were thought to still exist in the wild.
-At that time, all of those individuals were captured and put into a captive breeding program.
-Because of the conservation efforts of U.S. Fish and Wildlife Service and many zoos, it has been reported that more than 100 individuals once again roam in a protected area in North Carolina, part of their native habitat.
+At that time, all of those individuals were captured and put into a zoo breeding program.
+Because of the conservation efforts of U.S. Fish and Wildlife Service and many zoos, the population numbers were able to increase in a protected area in North Carolina, part of their native habitat.
+Red wolf numbers have since decreased again and it is reported that only about 20 wolves remain in their native habitat.
 There are more than 200 red wolves currently in zoos and wildlife facilities.

 On average these animals weigh about 50 pounds and stand 28 inches tall.
 The males are usually about 10 percent bigger than the females.
 Red wolves are pack animals.
 Their packs usually consist of a dominant (alpha) female and male and subordinate offspring.